 I see other writers and journalists around me every day producing reams and reams (is that a fair unit of measurement anymore?) of creative output.
 Some are financially well-compensated.
 And others keep trudging along, hoping that their work will raise their bank account levels, notoriety and clientele.
 And I would love to join their ranks.
 But not for anything I’ve created where I didn’t seek perfection at every step of the way.

 So I don’t view perfectionism as a flaw or a sin.
 I’m not going to treat “perfectionist” like its a 4-letter word!
-No. I’ve seen me work where I was clearly delivering my less-than-best, and I was left feeling embarrassed when someone complimented me on it.
-All I could think was: “If you consider that good, you would absolutely love me when I bring my A game.”
+No. I’ve seen my work where I was clearly delivering my less-than-best, and I was left feeling embarrassed when someone complimented me on it.
+All I could think to myself was: “If you consider that good, you would absolutely love me when I bring my A game.”